 Descriptive Statistics

 In the context of the data sorted by efficiency scale, the results of the descriptive statistics have been presented in Table 21.
 It has been found that the most concentrated scale score in six hospitals in the 9th score has an average value, meaning all the professionals have considerably high efficiency.
-The least efficiency concentration is found in the 7th score with an average value of 857.
-In addition, the minimum deviation amongst the efficiency in professionals is computed to be the 9th score attributed to a value of 334.6.
+The lowest efficiency concentration is found in the 7th score, with an average of 857.
+In addition, the minimum deviation amongst the efficiency in professionals is computed as the 9th score attributed to a value of 334.6.

 Table 21: Descriptive Statistics of Efficiency by Professionals’ Category sorted by Scale